 Our School Uniform

-- Jumper or cardigan with the school logo – available from named suppliers;
+- Green Jumper or cardigan with the school logo – available from named suppliers or without logo from other retailers;

-- polo shirt with the school logo – available from named suppliers;
+- White polo shirt with the school logo– available from named suppliers or without logo from other retailers;

-- optional plain hijab in black, green, white or grey;
+- Optional plain hijab in black, green, or white;

 Any jumper or cardigan that is not a school one must be totally plain and match the colour of the school one.